-Influencer marketing AKA sponsored social media posts.
-The radical push to viewable channels and critically needed attention.
+Influencer marketing.
+The radical push for critically needed attention.
 How most people do it, why that sucks, and how you can do it 1000x better.

 The industry is slated to become a $5–10 billion dollar market over the next 5 years.
 I’d say that extreme growth is an understatement considering that in 2012 the term was barely heard of in Google search trends: